CoreMedia/content-hub-adapter-unsplash/README.md

 Content stored in Unsplash is available as an additional tree inside the CoreMedia Studio after a successful configuration of the content-hub-adapter.

 ## Versioning
-The main branch of this project is suitable for CoreMedia versions since 2101.
+The main branch of this project is suitable for CoreMedia versions since 2404.
 It is based on the plugin architecture.

-For older CoreMedia versions there are branches with corresponding names.
-For example, if your CoreMedia version is 2010.1, checkout the branch cmcc-10-2010.
-These older versions are based on the extensions architecture, because plugins are available only since 2101.

 ## Documentation
 * **[Documentation](docs/README.md)**